Super Trouper (album): Non-album tracks

 A song based on waltz with a Latin American sound recorded in 1980 with lead vocal by Lyngstad.
 The track was replaced at a late stage by this album's title track, "Super Trouper".
 The arrangement of "Put On Your White Sombrero" was later remodelled into a new ABBA song, "Cassandra", which became the B-Side to "The Day Before You Came".
 The song remained unreleased until 1994.

 Personnel

+Adapted from the album's liner notes.